A-Awad1/Abstract-Dash/README.md

   `text`, `number`, `date`, `status`, `favorite`, `price`, `rating`, `progress`, `color`, `email`, `phone`, `range`, `map`, `image`, and `file`.

 - **Advanced Data Table**
-  Interactive tables with: **Pagination, Sorting, Quick Search, Advanced Filtering**, Column Visibility Toggle, Items per Page Control
+  Interactive table with: **Pagination, Sorting, Quick Search, Advanced Filtering**, Column Visibility Toggle, Items per Page Control

 - **Single & Bulk Deletion**
   Delete individual items or perform bulk deletions using checkbox row selections.

-- **Dashboard Overview**
-  Abstract dashboard page featuring KPIs, charts, summaries, and map for quick insights.

 - **Modern UI/UX**
   Beautiful, responsive design with vibrant colors and smooth animations.

+- **Dark / Light Mode**
+  Built-in support for theme switching with smooth transitions.
+Users can seamlessly switch between **Light** and **Dark** themes for a personalized experience.

 - **Responsive Layout**
   Fully optimized for all screen sizes: mobile, tablet, and desktop following a mobile-first approach.

 - **Cross-Browser Support**
   Tested and optimized to work seamlessly across all major browsers, including **Chrome, Firefox, Safari, Edge, and Opera**.

+- **Dashboard Overview Page**
+  Abstract dashboard page featuring KPIs, charts, summaries, and map for quick insights.

+- **Internal Documentation Page**
+  A built-in **Docs page** powered by **Markdown** using `@nuxt/content`.
+The content is written in a single `.md` file and automatically transformed into a fully styled **HTML page** inside the app, ensuring consistent design and easy maintenance.

+- **Settings Page**
+  A dedicated internal page that provides a centralized place for user preferences:
+  **- Switch Theme Mode**: Choose between Light and Dark.
+  **- Change Language**: Switch instantly between English and Arabic.
+  **- Pick Primary Color**: Pick a custom identity color to be applied across the app.
+  **- Live Preview Section**: A real-time preview panel that reflects all local changes to **color, theme, and language** instantly — without refreshing the page.
+It also shows the global static colors for consistency while testing custom options.
+  **- Configure File Upload Storage**: Select the preferred storage strategy — **Vercel Blob** (recommended) or **Binary Fallback** (store in MongoDB).

+- **Persistent Preferences with Cookies**
+  User settings such as **theme mode, language, and primary color** are stored in cookies to ensure a seamless experience.
+Preferences are remembered across sessions without requiring reconfiguration each time.

 - **Demo Mode Toggle**
   A switch to enable **read-only mode**, preventing data modifications during demos.